amyyyyphan/CMPE295-Waymo-Data-Conversion-and-Evaluation-Metric/README.md

 │   │   │   ├── validation
 ```

+2. Download Waymo open dataset v1.4.1 [here](https://waymo.com/open/download/)

     You can download the dataset in HPC using the [gsutil](https://cloud.google.com/storage/docs/gsutil_install).
 Follow the instructions in the link to install it.
 Log into the account that has access to the Waymo dataset.

-Download Waymo open dataset v1.4.1 [here](https://waymo.com/open/download/).
-When you click on the `Download` button to download multiple `.tfrecord` files, it will give you the gsutil command that you can use to download the files in HPC.
+    When you click on the `Download` button to download multiple `.tfrecord` files from Google Cloud Storaga, it will give you the gsutil command that you can use to download the files in HPC.

     Download the `.tfrecord` files into the corresponding folders in `data/waymo/waymo_format/`

-2. Download the data split `.txt` files from [here](https://waymo.com/open/download/) and put it into `data/waymo/kitti_format/ImageSets`
+3. Download the data split `.txt` files from [here](https://waymo.com/open/download/) and put it into `data/waymo/kitti_format/ImageSets`

-## Convert the Waymo dataset into KITTI format
+### Convert the Waymo dataset into KITTI format
-1. Add these lines to create_data.py towards the beginning of the file:
+1. Add these lines to `tools/create_data.py` towards the beginning of the file:
 ```
 import sys
 sys.path.append('./')